top of page

 These findings demonstrate that COVID-19 emergency health measures have impacted people’s health through changes to their physical activity and sedentary behaviour as well as their experienced anxiety towards COVID-19.
 Encouraging adults to be physically active outdoors, especially those who have higher anxiety during the on-going pandemic, may help individuals to accumulate more physical activity and reduce sedentary behaviour.

-McCormack GR, Doyle-Baker PK, Petersen JA & Ghoneim D. Perceived anxiety and physical activity behaviour changes during the early stages of COVID-19 restrictions in community-dwelling adults in Canada: a cross-sectional study.
-BMJ Open.
-2021;11:e050550.
-DOI:10.1136/ bmjopen-2021-050550
+Suggested Citation: McCormack GR, Doyle-Baker PK, Petersen JA, Ghoneim D. Perceived anxiety and physical activity behaviour changes during the early stages of COVID-19 restrictions in community-dwelling adults in Canada: a cross-sectional study.
+BMJ open.
+2021 Aug 1;11(8):e050550.

 References: